AlvaroGS7/DevOpsLearning/BestPractices/GoodPractices.md

 	 - Use services like *Google Cloud Storage* for backups, *Google Cloud SQL*  for managed relational databases with built-in replication and backups, and  *Google Cloud Spanner* for globally distributed relational databases.
  - **Optimize your resource usage and costs** by rightsizing your infrastructure.
 	 - Use services like *Google Cloud Billing API and Google Cloud Cost Management* tools.
+ - **Use the official documentation.** Here's the official link: https://cloud.google.com/docs?hl=es

 ## Ansible
 ![Ansible IMG](https://files.readme.io/4179edf-Cloudsmith-Integrations-Banner-Ansible.png)